Lee Dillon: Parliamentary career

+Dillon sits on the Housing, Communities and Local Government (HCLG) Select Committee, the Procedure Committee, and the Backbench Business Committee.
+His work in Parliament has focused on chalk streams, flooding and sewage, farmers and the rural economy, connectivity, equestrian road safety, the NHS, SEND provision, housing, cost of living, Thatcham level crossing, and more.

 Personal life

-Dillon grew up in Thatcham, where his family owns a local pub.
+Lee grew up in Thatcham, where his family used to own a local pub.

 He has a wife and young children.
 His father was a trade union official.

 A keen football fan, he regularly takes his children to watch Reading F.C., and supports his local team, Thatcham Town F.C.